Q. How can I find out of I am eligible for Veterans educational benefits?

 A. Veterans benefits are paid a month in arrears.
 That means that you must be attending school for one full month at the beginning of each term before you begin to receive your money.

 Q. I attended last semester but did not apply for VA benefits until this term, even though I was eligible.
 Can I still get paid for last term?

 A. We can back certify you for up to a year as long as you were indeed eligible during that time.

 Q. I attended another school before and received MGIB there.
 What do I have to do to have those benefits continue now that I’m at Grand View?

 A. You need to complete a VA Form 22-1995 – Request for Change of Place of Training or Program.
 This form can be obtained from Grand View and when completed must be submitted to Grand View either by mail or FAX if you cannot do it in person.
-Call 515-263-2818 to request that a VA Form 22-1995 be sent to you, or you may fill out this form online by clicking HERE.
+Fill out this form online by clicking HERE.

 Q. How can I get transfer credits applied from that previous school?